 - the basis on which AEMO had regard to the RERT principle regarding the estimated average VCR when entering into reserve contracts, and - if the average amount paid exceeded the VCR in that region why that occurred.

-&lt;sup>26 NER clause 3.20.6.
+&lt;sup>31 NER clause 3.20.6.

-&lt;sup>27 NER clause 3.20.6(d)(5).
+NER clause 3.20.6(d)(5).